 Sometimes it is because the person who created the svg does not understand how to create a svg for a die cutting machine, and set it up with the proper groupings and break it apart by colored layers.

 Sometimes it is because the svg was created by using a tool that converts an image into a svg, and that tool broke the image down into too many pieces.
+This is also why I show you some of the BEST tools for creating svg files HERE.

 What steps can you take in fixing a bad svg file?